Udhampur district

 Udhampur district is an administrative district in the Jammu division of Indian-administered Jammu and Kashmir in the disputed Kashmir region.
 Covering an area of 4550 km2 in the Himalayan mountains, the district has its headquarters in the town of Udhampur.
 The Northern Command headquarters of the Indian Army is located in the district.
-Udhampur district contains beautiful and scenic landscapes.
-Udhampur City itself looks like a Tourist spot, surrounded by Beautiful mountains covered with Pine trees.
-Udhampur is best known for Kaladi and Mashroom Farming.

 Weather conditions

 Temperature varies considerably in the Udhampur District, as the altitude ranges from 600-3000 m.
 Chenab, Ans, Tawi and Ujh are the main rivers.
 The district is rich in minerals such as coal, bauxite, gypsum and limestone.

 Administration

-Udhampur district comprises eight tehsils (Chenani, Ramnagar Tehsil, basantgarh, latti, Majalta and seventeen blocks, namely, dudu Basantgarh, Gordi, Chenani, Bajalta, Panchari, Ramnagar and Udhampur.
+Udhampur district comprises eight tehsils (Chenani, Ramnagar Tehsil, Basantgarh, Latti, Majalta) and seventeen blocks, namely, Dudu Basantgarh, Gordi, Chenani, Bajalta, Panchari, Ramnagar and Udhampur.
 Each block consists of a number of panchayats.

 Demographics

 The 2011 census indicates the population of the district to be 554,985.
 There are 871 females for every 1000 males in the district.
 The overall literacy rate is 54.16%, with 66.43% for males and 39.89% for females.
 The majority of the population of the district practice Hinduism.
 The majority are Dogras in this district.
 There are a large number of nomadic Gujjars and Bakarwals present in the district as well.
-The Scheduled Castes and Scheduled Tribes account for 25% and 10.1% of the population of the district.
+19.50% of the population lives in urban areas.
+The Scheduled Castes and Scheduled Tribes account for 24.97% and 10.15% of the population of the district.

-According to the 2011 census Udhampur district has a population of 555,357, greater than that of Brunei and roughly equal to the EU nation of Luxembourg.
+According to the 2011 census, Udhampur district has a population of 555,357, greater than that of Brunei and roughly equal to the EU nation of Luxembourg.
 This gives it a ranking of 538th in India (out of a total of 640).
 The district has a population density of 211 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 20.86%.
 Udhampur has a sex ratio of 870 females for every 1000 males (which varies with religion), and a literacy rate of 69.9%.